adolfont/caes005-introduction-to-functional-programming/README.md

 -->

-An example of a class: [Language Processing in Haskell, Simon Thompson](https://youtu.be/Q3T1DyZlsws)
+An example of a class: [Language Processing in Haskell, Simon Thompson](https://youtu.be/Q3T1DyZlsws).

+_In this age of so much "AI" everywhere (which I hate), this course will be much nmore focused on discussions that on regular lectures._

 ## Syllabus